sydasif/python-book/docs/source/01_introduction/06_venv.md

 # Python Virtual Environments

-A Python virtual environment is an environment where you can install 3rd party packages for testing without affecting the system Python installation.
+A Python virtual environment is a setting where you can install 3rd party packages for testing without affecting the system Python installation.
 There are several different ways to create Python virtual environments.
 We will focus on the following two methods:

 - The built-in `venv` module
 - The `virtualenv` package

 ## [Python’s venv Library](https://docs.python.org/3/library/venv.html)

-To use `venv`, you can run Python using the `-m` flag.
-The `-m` flag tells Python to run the specified module that follows `-m`.
+To use `venv` module, you can run Python using the `-m` flag.
+The `-m` flag tells Python to run the specified module that follows by `-m`.
 Open up a `cmd.exe` on Windows or a terminal on Mac or Linux.
 Then type the following:

 ```console
 [$] <> python -m venv test
 ```

-This will create a folder named 'test' in whatever directory that you are open to in your terminal session.
-To activate the virtual environment, you will need to change directories into the test folder and run this on Linux/Mac:
+This will create a folder named *test* in whatever directory that you are open to in your terminal session.
+To activate the virtual environment, you will need to change directories into the test folder and run this on Linux/MacOS:

 ```console
 [$] <> source bin/activate